-In Laos, there is little to no support for persons with Autism Spectrum Disorder (ASD).
-There are a negligible number of specialised medical personnel and experts to diagnose and help those with ASD cope with life in school and beyond, according to Association for Autism in Laos.
+In Laos, there is little to no support for persons with Autism Spectrum Disorder (ASD); children with ASD are usually misunderstood and go about their lives undiagnosed and excluded from mainstream society.
+There is a lack of specialised medical personnel and experts to diagnose, and help those with ASD cope with life in school and beyond, according to Association for Autism in Laos.

 The situation is less than ideal especially in low-resource schools.
-As such, Dr Low Hui Min from Universiti Sains Malaysia (USM), Somchay Makesavanh from Souphanouvong University, Prof Dr Lee Lay Wah from USM, Assoc Prof Dr Aznan Che Ahmad from USM and Dr Wong Tze Peng from University of Nottinham, Malaysia, have come together to develop an online training module for teachers in Laos to facilitate social communication of students with ASD.
+As such, Dr Low Hui Min from Universiti Sains Malaysia (USM), Ms Somchay Makesavanh from Souphanouvong University, Prof Dr Lee Lay Wah from USM, Assoc Prof Dr Aznan Che Ahmad from USM and Dr Wong Tze Peng from University of Nottinham, Malaysia, have come together to develop an online training module, The Story of Khamdy™, for teachers in Laos to facilitate social communication of students with ASD.
+This project aims to enhance Laotian teachers’ skills and knowledge to provide quality inclusive education to students with ASD.
 Dr Low has previously completed a similar research project in Penang, Malaysia.
-The project aims to enhance Laotian teachers’ skills and knowledge to provide quality inclusive education to students with ASD and to improve these students’ educational outcomes.